Why Hire a Trial Attorney in Louisville?

 Not All Lawyers Are Trial Lawyers

+There are many benefits to hiring a lawyer, especially one with experience in court.
 A skilled trial lawyer must possess an arsenal of traits in order to see a case all the way through to a jury verdict.
 A successful outcome at trial can start with the initial consultation with an attorney.
-At the Whaley Law Firm, we will take cases to try if we feel it is in the client's best interest and will maximize their recovery.
+At the Whaley Law Firm, we will take cases to try if we feel it is in the client's best interest and will maximize their compensation.

 A good trial lawyer will begin with the end in mind.
 This means that he or she knows what the key issues will be for a jury and make sure that they build their case right from the beginning.
 If liability will be an issue (meaning that it may be hard to prove another person was negligent or caused the accident) than there needs to be a focus on accident scene investigation, photos, witnesses and early discovery.
 If damages are the major issue, then the client may need to see a specialist to determine the nature and extent of their injuries and how that can be translated in monetary equivalents for a jury.